Mayu Iwatani: Professional wrestling career

-World Wonder Ring Stardom (2011–present)
+World Wonder Ring Stardom (2011–2025)

-2011–2017
+Early years (2011–2017)

-Iwatani was part of Stardom's first class of trainees.
-She made her professional wrestling debut at the promotion's inaugural event on January 23, 2011, facing fellow debutante Arisa Hoshiki.
-Afterwards, Iwatani & Hoshiki formed a tag team named AMA, which became one of Stardom's most popular acts.
+Iwatani was part of World Wonder Ring Stardom's first class of trainees.
+She made her professional wrestling debut at Stardom's inaugural event on January 23, 2011, facing fellow debutante Arisa Hoshiki.
+Afterwards, Iwatani and Hoshiki formed a tag team named AMA, which became one of Stardom's most popular acts.
 Despite her popularity, Iwatani was the last of the class one trainees to obtain a win in a professional wrestling ring.
 In June, she was defeated by Eri Susa, the other winless Stardom trainee, and subsequently became known as Stardom's weakest wrestler.
-Iwatani was winless for the first eleven months of her career, before finally defeating Susa in a rematch on December 25, 2011.
-Afterwards, Iwatani & Hoshiki became part of Io Shirai's "Planet" stable, along with Natsumi Showzuki.
+Iwatani was winless for the first eleven months of her career, before finally defeating Susa in a rematch on December 25.
+Afterwards, Iwatani and Hoshiki became part of Io Shirai's Planet stable, along with Natsumi Showzuki.